Agegraphic dark energy from entropy of the anti-de Sitter black hole: Dynamical Analysis

-By linearizing the autonomous system described by Eqs.~(\ref{Omm}), ~(\ref{Omde}), and ~(\ref{OHT}), we derive their corresponding first order differential equations.
-The stability of the critical points, as summarized in Tab.~\ref{Tab1}, is governed by the coefficient matrix of these linearized equations.
-If all eigenvalues are negative, the point is a stable attractor; if all eigenvalues are positive, it becomes unstable; if there are both positive and negative eigenvalues, the point acts as a saddle.
-For point $P_{3}$, the vanishing third eigenvalue characterizes it as a non-hyperbolic critical point.
+In the section preceding, we have demonstrated that the ADEADS model can reproduce the entire cosmic evolution and mimic a cosmological constant.
+Here, we further analyze its dynamical behavior using the dynamical system approach~\cite{Bahamonde2018, Wu2010, Huang2019a, Huang2021, Wu2007, Wu2008, Dutta2016, Dutta2017, Dutta2019, Huang2025, Huang2021a, HuangY2015, Chen2009, Chatterjee2025}.
+Critical points of the autonomous system are obtained by solving

+For systems~(\ref{Omm})--(\ref{OHT}), seven solutions arise, but one is excluded due to the physical requirement $\xi \geq 0$.
+The remaining six critical points are listed in Table~\ref{Tab1}.
+Among them, points $P_{1}$, $P_{2}$, and $P_{3}$ require $\xi=0$, a condition that holds asymptotically through most of the universe's evolution, as shown in Figure~\ref{Fig2}. $P_{1}$ corresponds to the radiation-dominated decelerating epoch, $P_{2}$ to the matter-dominated decelerating epoch, and $P_{3}$ to an accelerating epoch dominated by ADEADS, which behaves like a cosmological constant since $\omega_{de}=-1$.
+Points $P_{4}$, $P_{5}$, and $P_{6}$ depend on the parameter $b^{2}$: for $b^{2}=\frac{4}{9}$, $P_{4}$ describes an ADEADS-dominated decelerating epoch, while for small $b^{2}$, it reduces to matter domination since $\omega_{de}=0$; for $b^{2}=\frac{1}{4}$, $P_{5}$ corresponds to ADEADS domination but approaches radiation behavior since $\omega_{de}=\frac{1}{3}$ under small $b^{2}$.

+Linearizing Equations~(\ref{Omm})--(\ref{OHT}) yields the stability properties summarized in Table~\ref{Tab1}.
+Points with all negative eigenvalues are stable attractors, all positive are unstable, and mixed signs are saddles. $P_{3}$ is non-hyperbolic due to a vanishing eigenvalue.
 To analyze its stability, numerical methods can be employed to investigate the asymptotic behavior near this critical point~\cite{Dutta2016, Dutta2017, Dutta2019}.
-In Fig.~\ref{Fig4}, we have depicted the time evolution of trajectories projected onto the $\Omega_{m}$, $\Omega_{de}$, and $\xi$-axis for critical point $P_{3}$.
+In Figure~\ref{Fig4}, we have depicted the time evolution of trajectories projected onto the $\Omega_{m}$, $\Omega_{de}$, and $\xi$-axis for critical point $P_{3}$.
 From this figure, under initial perturbations, the trajectories converge toward point $P_{3}$ without divergence, thereby confirming that it is a stable attractor.